What is this going to cost?

 - Machine (Surge, DeLaval, etc. Recommended Stainless bucket ONLY.
 Plastic will crack.
 New: $650+ ship.
 Used they price around $150-300.)

-- Milk Pump (Noble Road Milking Supplies in Kirkwood, PA has an all Stainless Steel unit for $900!
-It’s so small I can pick it up on my own! used… start looking now!
+- Milk Pump New prices are $500-1500.
+Used… start looking now, there are some great deals out there!
 Or, build your own if you know how.
-I have seen some excellent homemade pumps, using old Surge or DeLaval pumps.)
+I have seen some excellent homemade pumps, using old Surge or DeLaval pumps.

 - Air and milk lines (Replace yearly, about $2-3/foot.
 I used about 15 ft. air line and no milk line (for a Surge Belly milker).
 A stand alone bucket would use a few feet of milk line.
 Clear is preferred so you can see the milk coming out, but is more expensive.)